achillesion/core/x/market/README.md

   - the primary tasks of this module is to only add and delete tickets from the users store.
   - key = sdk.AccAddress
 - 2. Create a extra store to handle user tickets
-  - key = user addess, data is the array of all tickets owned then. open and closed events
+  - key = user address, data is the array of all tickets owned then. open and closed events

 ### Uses